Working to make government more effective

 General election: What makes a successful communications strategy?

-Anushka Asthana, Lee Cain, James Schneider and Katy Searle join us to discuss general election communications strategies.
+Anushka Asthana, Lee Cain, James Schneider and Katy Searle joined us to discuss general election communications strategies.

 From attacking opposition policies to rebutting opposition attacks, selling key messages to voters and shaping media narratives, general election campaigns can be won or lost on the success of a communications strategy.